Mario R. Dickerson, MTS

 Mr. Dickerson has been charged by the Board of Director’s to further expand the organization’s capacity through increased membership and philanthropic support, as well as raise visibility in the public sphere for issues related to healthcare ethics.

 Mr. Dickerson received numerous awards during his time in the United States Marine Corps; among those were the Southwest Asia Service Medal for his participation in Operation Vigilant Warrior (Kuwait) and the Military Outstanding Voluntary Service Medal for his commitment to serving local communities.
-Mr. Dickerson and his wife reside in Chester County, PA with their six children.
+Mr. Dickerson and his family reside in eastern Pennsylvania.

 For more information or to arrange an interview with Mr. Mario Dickerson: